hernantru943/BIZ_PROJECT/README.md

 ##### What would be your impact / impact hypothesis:

-The impact for the pharma company would include the following:
+The impact for the Healthcare System would include the following:

-- The early detection on patients at risk of being diabetic would increase significantly the number of patients (target) for the Diabetic Division within the Pharma company.
-That means an expansion of its portfolio with a very positive revenue impact.
-- Positive social impact on the health of the population.
-- Positive marketing for the pharma company.
+#### [PRESENT SERVICES] + [NEW MARKETS] Develop new markets or market segments:

+There is opportunity for new/additional business when it is possible to expand the number of patients.
+We can identify where and how current services answer a need for a new group of prospective patients.

+#### [NEW SERVICES] + [EXISTING MARKETS] Develop new products or services:

+The core idea is to bring new, different or better exams or tests to current patients.
+Product development is based on a clear understanding of the needs and interests of the patients base and being able to offer a treatment that is responsive to those needs such an early detection.

 ### Tools: